Guide to natural food supplements

 - Plant extracts

 Manufacturers of food supplements now offer formulas that combine several active substances for combined effects.
-Vitamin C and E associated with selenium to fight against oxidative stress, magnesium and vitamin B6 to strengthen the immune system, YAM and CIMICIFUGA to fight against the effects of menopause, these mixtures formulated to meet a specific need offer a concentrate of effectiveness.
+Vitamin C and E associated with selenium to fight against oxidative stress, magnesium and vitamin B6 to strengthen the immune system, YAM and CIMICIFUGA to fight against the effects of menopause, these mixtures formulated to meet a specific need offers a concentrate of effectiveness.

 Food supplements, not always natural